prathamesh-sonpatki/golang-challenge/_posts/2016-07-01-go-challenge9.md

 One possible output could be...

-Leave you, I never mean to

-I watch it occasionally

-Today I learned what I’m about to do
+Leave you, I never mean to<br />I watch it occasionally<br />Today I learned what I’m about to do

 **Bonus features**: